lasarojc/ds_notes/docs/projeto/index.md

+no sql fcresceram rapidamente em uso e implementacoes.a facilidade e familiaridade do sql tem atrativos fortes. cockroach and yugabyte. entender como funcionam é importate para qquer um interessado em SD.

+In this project we will develop a rudimentary no SQL database and use that many difficulties to implement such a project to introduce concepts and frameworks related to the development of distributing systems.
+We will start by exploring the Waze stocked each other in a Distributed system.
+Then we will Dan will be explored different Architectures used to combine the efforts of components in the distributed system.
+Next we explore the guarantees that databases can provide to their users and how these guarantees are insured.

+To do move the session to an introductory part with either the preface or introduction itself.

 O objetivo deste projeto é praticar o projeto de sistemas distribuídos, usando várias arquiteturas e tecnologias.
 A ideia é implementar um banco de dados NoSQL (Not only SQL) rudimentar.
 Mesmo uma versão simples de um banco de dados distribuído é um sistema complexo e por isso você deverá trabalhar em fases.
 Infelizmnte enquanto esta abordagem facilita a jornada, ela poderá levar a um pouco de retrabalho no final.